gsautter/goldengate-server-docs/README.txt

 SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-This project is provides document management and retrieval facilities for GoldenGATE Server, as well as respective connector plug-ins for GoldenGATE Editor, and extensions for GoldenGATE Server web front-end that allow searching and visualizing documents and parts thereof.
+This project provides document management and retrieval facilities for GoldenGATE Server, as well as respective connector plug-ins for GoldenGATE Editor, and extensions for GoldenGATE Server web front-end that allow searching and visualizing documents and parts thereof.